elymaay/WD-handson2Leonardo/readme.md

 Guiding Question:
 - What is the project - The project is to create a website that showcases hero cards that are animated and static.
 - Whats the purpose - This is a school activty to showcase the skills of the students in creating a website.
-- What are key components - The key components are the hero cards that are animated and static.
+- What are key components - The key components is it is a multipage website.
 - What technology used and how it is used - The technology used are HTML and CSS, HTML is used to create the structure of the website while CSS is used to style the website.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->